Evangelical Leaders Joel Rosenberg, Johnnie Moore, Michele Bachmann Meet with Egypt's President

-Watch the video to hear what author Joel Rosenberg told Chris Mitchell about his meeting with Egypt's President al-Sisi.
+Watch CBN Middle East Bureau Chief Chris Mitchell from Cairo to find out more about this historic meeting with Egypt's President al-Sisi.

 A group of U.S. evangelicals on a tour of the Middle East met with Egyptian government officials Wednesday.